wkantaros/Snake/README.md

 # Snake
+I made this primarily to experiment with processing

-snakelogic.py contains all of the logic necessary to run a snake game
+snakelogic.py contains all of the logic necessary to run a snake game (very straightforward)

-I was experimenting with Processing, and the code to run a physical game can be found in the game folder
+to run a physical game, use game.pyde